-The vibrant, artistic presence of the Meridian Symphony Orchestra is felt throughout the East Mississippi region and, as always, the MSA, Inc. will continue to pay tribute to its legacy as well plan its future with the sole purpose being to enhance the quality of life for everyone!
+The vibrant, artistic presence of the Meridian Symphony Orchestra is felt throughout the East Mississippi region and, as always, the Meridian Symphony Association will continue to pay tribute to its legacy as well plan its future with the sole purpose being to enhance the quality of life for everyone!
 The early work and vision of its founders inspire the efforts of the Meridian Symphony’s current supporters and volunteers who make every concert season possible.

 The Meridian Symphony Orchestra was formed in 1961 when Livingston State University, the Adult Education Division of Meridian Junior College, and the String Program of the Meridian Public Schools collaborated to create the Meridian Symphony Orchestra.